ipfs/js-ipfs/SPEC/FILES.md

 If `from` is an IPFS path, and an MFS path exists with the same name, the IPFS path will be chosen.

-All values of `from` will be removed after the operation is complete, unless they are an IPFS path.
+All values of `from` will be removed after the operation is complete unless they are an IPFS path.

 If no `callback` is passed, a promise is returned.